How Will ObamaCare Affect Your Small Business?

 • Tax credits are retroactive since 2010 so you can still claim your health insurance tax credit for any year since 2010.

-• The requirement for businesses with over 50 full-time equivalent employees to provide health coverage to full-time employees is often refereed to as the “employer mandate” and is officially part of the Affordable Care Act’s Employer Shared Responsibility Provisions.
+• The requirement for businesses with over 50 full-time equivalent employees to provide health coverage to full-time employees is often refereed to as the “employer mandate” and is officially part of the Affordable Care Act’s Employer Shared Responsibility Provision.
+On that note, the fee for not covering employees is called a Shared Responsibility Payment.

-• Small businesses with more than 100 full-time equivalent employee with average annual wages above $250,000 must provide health coverage to at least 70% of full-time employees starting in 2015 and 95% of full-time employees starting in 2016.
+• Small businesses with more than 100 full-time equivalent employees, with average annual wages above $250,000, must provide health coverage to at least 70% of full-time employees starting in 2015 and 95% of full-time employees starting in 2016.

 • Starting 2016 employers with 50-99 full-time equivalent employees will have to insure their full-time workforce as well.